DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 02/16/2013 1414 EST (GMT-0500)
+JAG 04/08/2013 2044 EDT (GMT-0400)

-####Do NOT use these files in the dev branch to make a PCB, I am in the process of making corrections and additions to the layout of the PCB.
+####Do NOT use these files in the dev branch to make a PCB, the PCB has not been tested.
+Use the master branch to create a PCB you intend on running an engine with.

 ### Introduction

-The name "Jaguar" comes from my initials and the great cat keeping in the FreeEMS tradition of using cat names...
+The name "Jaguar" comes from my initials and the great cat, keeping in the FreeEMS tradition of using cat names for hardware...
 The aim of the Jaguar project is to create a hardware solution for FreeEMS that caters to the needs of the General Motors 4/6/8 cylinder engines running either an electronic advance distributor or wasted spark DIS system.
 The Jaguar board can also be used for other 4/6/8 cylinder engines using a Ford EDIS ignition system.
-The exclusive-OR gate specified in the Bill of Materials is ONLY to be used as logic level outputs to the logic level inputs on EDIS/DIS modules!
+The TC442xA Ignitor Drivers specified in the Bill of Materials can be used as logic level outputs to the logic level inputs on EDIS/DIS modules or to directly drive 12v ignitors.

 Please see forum.diyefi.org for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.